snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 export SNOWFLAKE_USER=[snowflake_user]
 export SNOWFLAKE_PASSWORD=[snowflake_password]
 ```
-If you do not already have Docker, installation instructions can be found (here)[https://docs.docker.com/get-docker/]
+If you do not already have Docker, installation instructions can be found [here](https://docs.docker.com/get-docker/).
 To run the docker container using docker compose.
-Run the following command -
+Run the following command:
 ```shell
 docker compose up --build
 ```